cat-ding/Rumi/README.md

 | GET | properties/v2/detail | get property detail information | property_id | N/A |

 ##### Zillow API
-- Still need to find more info on this?
+- Still need to find more info on this - it seems like Zillow might just be a good API for searching for specific properties rather than listing all available ones.